heidihendry/camelot/README.md

 # camelot
 Camelot is software for Camera Trap data management and analysis.

-Currently Camelot provides validation checking for survey data read from image metadata.
+Currently Camelot reports validation problems for survey data read from image metadata.

 ## Getting Started